Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 (one solution may be to `devalue' the storage unit).
 The length-defining

-macros only occur within the argument of the OF macro, but it
+macros only occur within the argument of the OF

 will usually be convenient to give them global scope.